michelleyg1/website/content/post/2024-02-13-influenza-like-illness-hospital-admissions-poisson-regression/index.md

 slug: influenza-like-illness-hospital-admissions-poisson-regression
 categories: ["R", "Public Health"]
 tags: []
-description: A poission regression model for NYC Open Data's Hospital Data for ED visits and Adminssions for Influenza Like Illness in the most Populous Zip Code in New York City
+description: A poisson regression model for NYC Open Data's Hospital Data for ED visits and Adminssions for Influenza Like Illness in the most Populous Zip Code in New York City
 image: "images/pois.jpeg"
 math: ~
 license: Michelle Gulotta